Yonaaaaaaaaaaaaas/Iddir_App_Mobile_App_Group_Project/README.md

 ### 3. Admin Dashboard (Offline)
    - User Management: Admins can view and manage members, including their profiles, payment history, and participation in emergency support.
 All this data is stored on the device.
    - Transaction History: Admins can view detailed logs of all transactions, including incoming payments and distributions for emergency support, stored locally on the device.
    - Fundraising Events: Admins can create special fundraising events for larger emergencies, allowing the community to contribute to a pooled fund for more significant causes.
-This information is stored locally for offline access.

 ## Technologies Used